proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - **Metric:** Have 10 Bitcoiners who know your name and what you offer
 - **Outcome:** Network effect begins—opportunities find you

-**8. Participate in Nobody•Will•Pay Circular Economy**
+**8. Participate in Book Club Circular Economy**
 - **Why:** Practice what the book preaches—build the parallel
 - **How:**
-  - Earn: Attend BookMark Breakfast, find Cashu bookmarks
+  - Earn: Attend book club, find Cashu bookmarks
   - Spend: Buy books with sats, pay for future sessions with Cashu
   - Circulate: Introduce others, help them earn and spend
-  - Expand: Connect Nobody•Will•Pay to other Bitcoin businesses
+  - Expand: Connect book club to other Bitcoin businesses
 - **Metric:** Complete 5 circular transactions (earn → spend → someone else earns)
 - **Outcome:** Lived experience of circular Bitcoin economy